kanokarob/Biome-Strongholds-Smithed/README.md

 - Once found four times, the Sapling will despawn and a Treasure loot Chest will spawn somewhere in the room

 **Puzzle Chest**
-- Generates in Savanna Strongholds
+- Generates in Savanna and Plains Strongholds
 - Starts locked
 - When you get near, an item will appear above the Chest, representing the key needed to open it
 - Does not contain loot until opened with the key item.
 If broken, the puzzle and its loot are lost